 What does Frank mean?

-Frank \f-ra-nk\ as a boys' name (also used less commonly as girls' name Frank) is pronounced frank.
+Frank [frank] as a boys' name (also used less commonly as girls' name Frank) is pronounced frank.
 It is of Old German origin, and the meaning of Frank is "Frenchman".
 The name referred originally to a member of the tribe of the Franks, who were supposedly named for a type of spear that they used.
 When the Franks moved to Gaul in the fourth century, the country was named France and the tribal name Frank came to mean "Frenchman" or "free".
 Used as an independent name since the 17th century.
 Now also used as a short form of Francis or Franklin.
 Frankie is occasionally used for girls.
 Musicians Frank Sinatra, Frank Zappa; astronaut Frank Borman; actors Frank Langella, Franco Nero, Frankie Muniz; architect Frank Lloyd Wright.

-Frank is a very popular first name for men (#31 out of 1220, Top 2%) and also a very popular surname for all people (#453 out of 88799, Top 1%).
-(2000 U.S. Census)
+Frank is a very popular first name for men (#31 out of 1220, Top 2%) and also a very popular surname for all people (#454 out of 150436, Top 1%).
+(2000 U.S. Demographics)

-Shown below is the birth name popularity of Frank for boys.
-Frank reached its apex rank of #6 in the U.S. then, and is at #336 presently.
-(Top 1000 Birth Names Statistics, 2014)
+Frank reached its apex rank of #6 in the U.S. in the 1880s, and is at #355 presently.
+(Top 2000 Names, 2015)